kjellarne-dev/WoWAHKScripts/README.md

        NOTE: This function assumes that you are in a server queue already
        NOTE: wow.png must be included and stored in the same folder as the script

+   Launch WoW with queuedetection

+   Shift + CTRL + F11

+       Launches World of Warcraft, connects to a realm of your choice And starts Auto Detect Queue Pop function